Best Large Growth Mutual Funds

 The Large Growth category offers both passive index funds and actively managed options.

-Index funds like VIGAX (Vanguard Growth Index), FBGRX (Fidelity Blue Chip Growth), and FGRIX (Fidelity Growth Company) track growth benchmarks at expense ratios of 0.05% or less.
+Index funds like VIGAX (Vanguard Growth Index) and FNCMX (Fidelity NASDAQ Composite Index) track growth benchmarks at expense ratios of 0.07% or less.
 They deliver market-like returns within the growth segment of the market without manager risk.

 For most investors, an index-based Large Growth fund is the preferred starting point: lower cost, no manager risk, and consistent benchmark exposure.
 Active growth funds may be appropriate as a satellite position if you believe in the manager's process and have a long time horizon to evaluate the track record.